 i) that Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference establishes methods and approaches for the use of the six official languages of the Union on an equal footing;

-j)
+j) that Resolution 5 (Kyoto) of the Plenipotentiary Conference deals with meetings away from Geneva;

+[Editor’s note: it is proposed to add a reference to Resolution 5 (Kyoto) from the PP as specific paragraph referred to it later on.
+See A1.3.1.11. ]

-that the General Rules of conferences, assemblies and meetings of the Union have been adopted by the Plenipotentiary Conference,
+h) that the General Rules of conferences, assemblies and meetings of the Union have been adopted by the Plenipotentiary Conference,

 noting